z-w123/CNV-Analysis-Project-Summer-2019/README.md

 ![](images/CNV-analysis-stage-2.png)
 ![](images/CNV-analysis-stage-3.png)

-##### The scripts for this project were applied to Monogenic Early Onset Obesity patients, but the overall pipeline can be applied to any small scale rare disease cohort
+#### The scripts for this project were applied to Monogenic Early Onset Obesity patients, but the overall pipeline can be applied to any small scale rare disease cohort

 ## SNV Analysis
 A script to extract SNVs from specific genes of a panel (in this case, 22 green/high evidence genes from the Severe Early Onset Obesity gene panel from the Genomics England PanelApp database) can be found in the SNV analysis folder

+Zahra Waheed
+email: zahra.w@hotmail.co.uk